apioo/psx/doc/getting_started/controller.rst

 To build an API endpoint we need to tell PSX which request methods are available and how the incoming and outgoing data looks.
-Because of this PSX can automatically validate incoming data and format outgoing data according to the schema.
-Also it is possible to generate documentation or other schema formats like i.e. Swagger, WSDL or RAML based on the defined schema.
+Because of this PSX can automatically validate incoming data.
+Also it is possible to generate documentation or other schema formats like i.e. Swagger or RAML based on the defined schema.
 In the following we describe the available options.

 Annotation
 ----------

-It is possible to provide all API informations to the controller through annotations.
+It is possible to provide all API information to the controller through annotations.

 .. code-block:: php